Carlo Alban: Early life

 Albán arrived in the U.S. at the age of 7 with his family on a travel visa.
 However, his family intended to stay in the United States despite the potential consequences, living on an expired visa with the risk of deportation always prevalent.
 When he was 12 he got his first role in Oliver! as the title character.
 He then went on to other roles in New York until he was cast on Sesame Street.

 Raised in Sayreville, New Jersey, Albán graduated from Sayreville War Memorial High School in 1996; he was inducted into the school's hall of fame in 2019.
 He attended Rutgers University, majoring in visual arts.

 Sesame Street

-Albán was on Sesame Street from 1993 to 1998 and during that time his being in the U.S. was against the law.
-In response to the reasoning for him being on Sesame Street while lacking proper documentation, he said, "what better place to hide than in the spotlight where no one would suspect you?"
-During these teenage years Albán had several formative experiences that he later talked about in his play Intringulus, including an instance involving the situation of his immigration.
+Albán was on Sesame Street from 1993 to 1998, during which time he was undocumented.
+In response to lacking proper documentation, he said, "what better place to hide than in the spotlight where no one would suspect you?"
+Albán wrote an autobiographical solo play Intríngulis, in which he relates his experience growing up as an undocumented immigrant.